 For the first time in her 40-year history, Thomas More College is happy to announce a pilgrimage to the Holy Land.
 At the end of this month, 15 students along with President Fahey and 3 staff members will depart on a voyage to Israel.

 Our pilgrims have offered to bring your intentions with them into the Holy Sepulcher.
-Also, we ask that you go to Mass on the Solemn Feast of the Sacred Heart (June 28) and pray for Thomas More College and our pilgrims.
+In return, we ask that you go to Mass on the Solemn Feast of the Sacred Heart (June 28) and pray for Thomas More College and our pilgrims.

 Over the course of ten days, our pilgrims will travel to numerous sites including: Bethlehem, Nazareth, the Sea of Galilee, Cana, Magdala, Jish, and Capernaum.
 Several nights will also be spent in Jerusalem.
 They will have their own guide Assaf Boker who will be with them for the entire ten days.
 Assaf is responsible for explaining Israeli-Jewish culture, leading all of the tours and providing the historical and cultural significance of each place.
 Daily Mass and confession will be offered by the pilgrimage chaplain, Fr.
 Matthew Schultz, a priest of the diocese of Manchester and longtime friend of the College.
 The role of the Thomas More College faculty and staff is to support Fr.
 Schultz in providing the religious component of the pilgrimage.
 Reflections and devotionals will be led by the faculty and staff at many of the sites, along with ensuring that all of the pilgrims maintain a prayerful attitude during the trip.